-In the Hit+Miss attacks, the attacker affects whether a specific cache line is available in the cache to leak information.
-The attacker can put a cache line into the cache by issuing a \textit{load} (or \textit{store}) instruction, prefetching\cite{Gruss2016} or speculatively fetching \cite{Evtyushkin2018,ChowdhuryyMdHafizulIslamandLiuHangandYao2020,Evtyushkin2016b}, and invalidating a cache line through cache contention \cite{Liu2015,Osvik2006a} or the \textit{clflush} instruction \cite{Gruss2016a,Yarom2014}.
-For example, Yuval Yarom et al. exploited the latency difference between cache hits and DRAM accesses to establish a high-resolution covert channel on the LLC (i.e., Flush+Reload\cite{Yarom2014}).
-Moreover, a profound understanding of the cache replacement policy \cite{Briongos2019,Xiong2020c} allows the attacker to more precisely control whether a specific cache line is available in the cache.
-As shown in the sequence above, cache hits and cache misses can also be regarded as micro-operations.
+As shown in the operation sequences above, cache hits and cache misses can also be regarded as micro-operations.
 Affecting the time for micro-operations to complete can create time variations in cache hits (or cache misses).
 Note that many micro-operations may be conducted in parallel.
-The parentheses in the above sequence point out the sources that may affect the completion time of these micro-operations.
-For example, Yuval Yarom et al. exploits creating contention on a cache bank\footnote{To facilitate concurrent access to the cache, the Intel L1 cache comprises multiple banks.
+The parentheses in the above sequences point out the sources that may affect the completion time of these micro-operations.
+For example, Yarom et~al. exploited the creation of contention on a cache bank\footnote{To facilitate concurrent access to the cache, the Intel L1 cache comprises multiple banks.
 Concurrent accesses to different cache banks can always be served.
-However, each bank can only handle one access request at a time.} and measures the timing variations due to conflict to establish a brand new cache channel (Hit+Hit)\cite{Yarom2017}.
-Fan Yao et al. revealed how to manipulate the coherence states on shared cache blocks to affect the time of fetching a new cache line and construct covert timing channels (Miss+Miss).
+However, each bank can only handle one access request at a time.}, measuring the timing variations due to the conflict to establish a brand new cache channel (Hit+Hit) \cite{Yarom2017}.
+Yao et~al. revealed how to manipulate the coherence states on shared cache blocks to affect the time taken to fetch a new cache line and construct covert timing channels (Miss+Miss) \cite{Yao2018}.
 Based on the impact of this classification, this paper exploits using cache line states to affect the cache replacement latency (i.e., Miss+Miss) to establish a new cache channel.
-Moreover, Figure \ref{classification} shows the brief description of the three covert channels (Flush+Reload\cite{Yarom2014}, CacheBleed\cite{Yarom2017}, WB) under this classification are shown in Figure~\ref{classification}.
+Brief descriptions of three covert channels (Flush+Reload \cite{Yarom2014}, CacheBleed \cite{Yarom2017}, and WB) under this classification are shown in Figure~\ref{classification}.